Dr. Frederic Laberge

 Ph.D.
 Manitoba 2002

-Olfaction plays a major role in the behaviour of anamniote vertebrates.
 Most amphibians possess both a vomeronasal (accessory olfactory) and a main olfactory system.
-The vomeronasal pathway in salamander displays uniquely direct connections to the behavioural brain and mediates the detection of a variety of biologically relevant chemical cues.
+The vomeronasal pathway in salamander displays uniquely direct connections to brain regions involved in behavioural control and mediates the detection of a variety of biologically relevant chemical cues.
 Thus, it appears a good model pathway to study how the nervous system processes sensory information from molecules to behaviour.
-I suspect that different neural pathways within the vomeronasal system are involved in different behaviours.
-Using electrophysiology, work in my laboratory will investigate vomeronasal responses to behaviourally relevant olfactory cues, and how these bioelectrical signals are processed from the sensory neurons to the behavioural brain.
+We study behaviour and brain responses following the delivery of olfactory stimuli to the vomeronasal organ of salamanders.
+Electrophysiology can be used to establish how bioelectrical signals are processed from the vomeronasal sensory neurons to the behavioural control centres of the brain.

 ZOO*2090 Vertebrate Structure and Function (2011- )